jadecobra/python_tdd_exercises/source/classes/inheritance.rst

     TypeError: issubclass() arg 1 must be a class

-  because the argument I put in the parentheses on the left is an :ref:`instance<how to test if something is an instance of a class>` not a :ref:`class<what is a class?>`.
+  because the first argument given in a :ref:`call<how to call a function with input>` to the :ref:`issubclass function<how to test if something is a subclass of a class>`  is an :ref:`instance<how to test if something is an instance of a class>` not a :ref:`class<what is a class?>`.

 * I add :ref:`TypeError<what causes TypeError?>` to the list of :ref:`Exceptions<errors>` seen